 After selecting the basin.
-Use Scroll and navigate the page to see other sections baseline statistics on the river basin are provided on this page.
+Use Scroll and navigate the

+The landing page of the dashboard provides the basin overview information.
+Several key baseline statistics on the river basin are provided on this page.
 The description of each section is provided here.